defaultroute0/CloudExpDay/studentworksheet.md

 # VCF Field Demo Lab — Student Worksheet

 Write down these values as you go.
-You'll need them for YAML edits later.
+Fill in the 🔴 fields as you progress through the lab.

 ---